From BR Bullpen

 Ott remains the youngest player in major league history to hit 100 Home Runs (22 years, 132 days) as well as 200 Home Runs (25 years, 144 days).
 He is also the youngest player in MLB history to reach 1,000 RBI (27 years, 94 days).

 He was the first player in National League history to hit 300, 400 & 500 Home Runs.
 He holds the record for the most home runs in one ballpark, with 323 HR at the Polo Grounds.
 He also holds the record for career home runs in one city, with 348 in New York.
-Second is Babe Ruth who hit 344 in New York, including 259 at Yankee Stadium; no-one else has even 300 in the same city.
+Second is Babe Ruth who hit 344 in New York, including 259 at Yankee Stadium; no-one else had even 300 in the same city, until Barry Bonds hit exactly 300 in San Francisco.

 Ott currently ranks # 11 on the all-time list for the most RBI.
 When he retired, he ranked # 1 among National Leaguers in the 20th century and was only behind Cap Anson among all-time National Leaguers.